 The University is not responsible for loss or damage to personal property of residents in the residence halls or campus apartments.
 It is strongly recommended that students or their parents contract for personal property insurance for the student's belongings.
 Usually the cost of this insurance is minimal and can be purchased separately or as a 'rider' to the parents household property policy.

-New incoming students are matched according to personal preferences marked on the
+New incoming students are matched according to personal preferences and available

-housing contract and when available personal information volunteered by the student
+personal profile information volunteered by the student via the online eRez housing

 Rooms and apartments must be filled to their designated occupancy.
 In the event of a vacancy, the occupants may find a replacement, the Office of Student Affairs can require consolidation to fill the vacancy, or the occupants might request to keep the spot vacant and pay an additional charge.

-Each spring all continuing students that fall under the University of Dallas Residency Requirement MUST complete some type of form (housing contract, commuter form, etc.) establishing their official housing status for the following academic year.
+Each spring all continuing students that fall under the University of Dallas Residency Requirement MUST complete some type of form (housing or qualifying commuter application, etc.) establishing their official housing status for the following academic year.
 Students who remain under the mandatory residency requirement will be billed accordingly for on-campus housing for the academic year while enrolled as a full-time undergraduate.

 The University of Dallas has seven undergraduate residence halls.